idleberg/node-makensis/README.md

 ### Windows

-Download the NSIS installer from [SourceForge](https://sourceforge.net/p/nsis) and run setup.
+Download the NSIS installer from [SourceForge][sourceforge] and run setup.
 Once completed, you need to edit your environmental variable manually.

 Alternatively, you can install NSIS using the [Scoop][scoop] package manager: